After an action-packed week in Diani Beach, I was wondering if visiting Uganda was even worth the long bus trip.

 Getting to Ziwa Rhino on a budget involves a bumpy motorcycle ride

-“We are definitely not in Kampala anymore”, I said to myself as the motorcycle zig-zagged its way through the dirt road to avoid falling into the numerous pits that plagued the road.
+“We are definitely not in Kampala anymore”, I said to myself as the motorcycle zig-zagged its way through the dirt road.

 As we made our way through the wilderness, sights of massive dinosaur-like birds and herds of bulls surrounded us.
 The feeling of “I am in Africa.
 I really am!” filled my body and at this moment, all I could feel was contentedness.